iomesh/docs/docs/advanced-functions/external-storage.md

     iomesh-csi-driver-node-plugin-fscsp                    3/3     Running   0          30s
     iomesh-csi-driver-node-plugin-g4c4v                    3/3     Running   0          39s
     ```
-Once IOMesh CSI driver is installed, you may refer to [Volume Operations](../volume-operations/create-storageclass) and [VolumeSnapshot Operations](../volumesnapshot-operations/create-snapshotclass) for storage operations.
+Once IOMesh CSI Driver is installed, you may refer to [Volume Operations](../volume-operations/create-storageclass) and [VolumeSnapshot Operations](../volumesnapshot-operations/create-snapshotclass) for storage operations.

 ## IOMesh as iSCSI Target